 I loved bed time stories.
 Children's literature is so much better now than in the '70s, such smooth reads with brilliant storylines, Phillip Reeve, Michele Paver, Philip Ridley and loads more.
 I am so glad I got 10 years of reading in.

 Schools are paid between �6000-�8000/year/pupil.
 If home school families were paid that, I'm guessing everyone could afford to home school.
 What helped us afford to do it was because as part time workers we got working family tax credits.
 I always saw them as my home education payment.
 The tax payer still got a bargain because we didn't get as much child/tax credits as schools would have been paid.

+I haven't attempted precise carbon footprint accounting, but I assume the environmental impact of keeping our house heated, lit, and resourced during 'school' hours is a fraction of what it costs to run a child's share of a school and associated infrastructure.
 Of all my DIY/experimental environmental enterprises/artworks, the cost analysis, social benefit, and eco gains of home school have been the most effective.
 It has been cheaper for society than the industrial alternative, a smaller carbon footprint, unmissable fun, and a better result.
 You can check out this claim by taking a look at the work my kids have put online -